Good morning, we will move to the first item on the agenda which is the election of chair.

 Moving on to when officers attended on the 9th August late they attended at quarter past

-eleven in the evening the premises still had a right to be open at that time with customers
+11 in the evening the premises still had a right to be open at that time with customers

-finishing their drinks there is evidence from the officer that there were glasses
+finishing their drinks there is evidence from the officer that there were glasses full which

-hours however this is only an inference there there's no actual direct evidence
+However, this is only an inference here.

-of after sales being made on the 9th of August and officers could have attended
+There's no actual direct evidence of after sales being made on the 9th of August.

-not occur and the 10 police are merely asking for this hearing to conclude that after our
+this did not occur and the police are merely asking for

-case.
-The officer did witness the bell being rang to suggest last orders.
-That member of staff,
+The officer did witness the bell being rang

-he wasn't a DPS holder, the member of staff no longer works at that establishment and
+the member of staff no longer works at that establishment

-the stuff he says that there was no confirmation at all by any member of staff that last orders
+by any member of staff that last orders were ran

-were ran after quarter past eleven at night.
+after quarter past 11 at night.

 So she's not able to provide any further helpful information